 DoB1987-04-30 BirthplaceWellington Height1.83 m (6' 0") Weight108 kg (17 st 0 lb) PositionHooker

 DoB1990-04-01 BirthplaceSwindon Height1.83 m (6' 0") Weight92 kg (14 st 6 lb) PositionCentre

 Jonny is one of the brightest prospects to have come through the Gloucester Rugby Academy in recent times.

-Part of the successful Hartpury Rugby set up in 2008-9, he was been a regular feature in the A League side in 2009-10 and made an initial first team squad breakthrough in preseason scoring a memorable try against Connacht.
+Part of the successful Hartpury Rugby set up in 2008-9, he was a regular feature in the A League side in 2009-10 and made an initial first team squad breakthrough in preseason scoring a memorable try against Connacht.

 Jonny was selected for the England U20s squad that competed in the 2010 Six Nations and was chosen for the Junior World Cup squad for the tournament in Argentina.

+2012-13 got off to an unfortunate start, as a niggling knee injury sidelined him for several months.
 However, spring saw him return in style and quickly return to try scoring form with 10 tries in 11 games.

 Was selected for England's summer tour of Argentina and won his first international cap in the second test.